GeoKrom/UoI-Compilers-course/README.md

 It is a semester project for the course CSE/MYY802 - Compilers, Department of Computer Science and Engineering, UoI.

+# How to run

+In order to run the compiler with the tests, open a terminal and write the command

+python3 cimple.py test.ci

 # Front - End

 The front end part analyzes the source code with lectical, syntax and sematic analyzer, in order to generate an internal